geekbrother/geekbrother/README.md

   - **2D/UI Animation:** Simple Icons and UI animations using After Effects, Haiku Animator, Lottie exported.
   - **3D modeling:** Product modeling using Blender and FreeCAD.
   - **Electric circuit and PCB:** PCB modeling using EasyEDA.

+### 🧙🏼‍♂️ Team Management:
+I prefer managing a small team of developers (up to 10) or management 2nd layer Team Leads of brunches to achieve the best results.
+Minimum meetings nad more results.
+Monday and Thursday meetings are the best suite in development in my practice.

 ### 🥱 I don't like:
   - Svelte (terrible experience in production, [read my experience](https://medium.com/front-end-weekly/svelte-3-new-vue-killer-but-not-today-8de9c88c186b)),